 How Do I Pass?

 Anyone can pass the course by meeting five requirements in the span of one semester.
-You must attend four trips, eight lectures, recycle twice, take the final exam, and attend Final Party.
+You must attend three trips, seven lectures, recycle twice, take the final exam, and attend Final Party.

 Why Should I Pass?

-Passing is a challenging, but rewarding experience reserved for students who are willing to dedicate the time and effort to do so.
+Passing is a challenging but rewarding experience for students who are willing to dedicate the time and effort to do so.
 In addition to meeting new people, learning new skills, and expanding your horizons, there are several more tangible benefits of passing:

 - Opportunity to apply for instructorship